pact-foundation/jest-pact/README.md

 Additionally, `pactWith.only / fpactWith`, `pactWith.skip / xpactWith`, `messagePactWith.only / fmessagePactWith` and `messagePactWith.skip / xmessagePactWith` behave as you would expect from Jest.

-There are two types exported:
+There are two types exported (depending on whether you are using the V2 or V3 Pact interface):

-- `JestProvidedPactFn`: This is the type of the second argument to `pactWith`, ie: `(provider: Pact) => void`
+- `JestProvidedPactFn`: This is the type of the second argument to `pactWith`, ie: `(provider: PactV2) => void`
-- `JestPactOptions`: An extended version of `PactOptions` that has some additional convienience options (see below).
+- `JestPactOptions`: An extended version of `PactV2Options` that has some additional convenience options (see below).
+- `JestProvidedPactFnV3`: This is the type of the second argument to `pactWith`, ie: `(provider: PactV3) => void`
+- `JestPactOptionsV3`: An extended version of `PactV3Options` that has some additional convenience options (see below).

 ## Configuration

-You can use all the usual `PactOptions` from pact-js, plus a timeout for telling jest to wait a bit longer for pact to start and run.
+You can use all the usual `PactV2Options`/`PactV3Options` from pact-js, plus a timeout for telling jest to wait a bit longer for pact to start and run.

 ```ts